ajajeti/PCCFM/README.md

 4. Make sure that the file "Hue_Wavelength_Mapping.mat" is available in the same directory.
 This file contains the pre-defined mapping relationship between hue and wavelength.

-5. Run the MATLAB script "main_script.m".
+5. Run the MATLAB script "PCCFM_code.mlx".

-6. A GUI dialog will appear, allowing you to select a TIFF image file (PCCFM format).
+6. A GUI dialog will appear, allowing you to select a TIFF image file image in PCCFM mode.
 Choose the desired file and click "Open".

 7. The code will then iteratively retrieve the corresponding wavelength for each pixel in the image based on the hue value.

-8. The resulting wavelength image will be displayed in a new figure window with a colorbar.
+8. The resulting wavelength image will be displayed in a new figure.

 ## Prerequisites

 - MATLAB: The code is written in MATLAB and requires MATLAB software to be installed on your system.

 ## Files
+- `code/`: This directory contains the MATLAB code files.
+### Code

-- `main_script.m`: The main MATLAB script that performs the retrieval of wavelengths for pixels in an image.
+- `PCCFM_code.mlx`: The main MATLAB script that performs the retrieval of wavelengths for pixels in an image.
 - `Hue_Wavelength_Mapping.mat`: A MATLAB MAT file that contains the mapping relationship between hue and wavelength.
+### Dat
 - `example_data.dat`: A DAT file containing example data for testing purposes.
 This file can be used to run the code and see the output.

 ## License